karabaja4/racuni/README.md

 ### Validation and error handling

+Validation rules:

+* `invoiceId` must be an integer.
+* `invoiceMonth` must be an integer between 1 and 12.
+* `invoiceYear` must be an integer representing a year, but not earlier than last year.
+* `items[].price` must be a decimal with at most 2 decimals, e.g. `400.55`.
+* `items[].quantity` must be a decimal with at most 2 decimals, e.g. `1.75`.
+* All string lengths must be less than or equal to 200 characters.

 If there are errors in the request body, the response will return the list of invalid fields, for example:

 ```json